 Parcel Number(s) 403211027

 Street 16330 San Pablo Avenue

 Site Size (acres) 3.63 acres

 Community Montalvin Manor

 Current General Plan Commercial

 Current Zoning Area Wide Planned Unit

 Rezoning or Change to Land Use Required?
 Yes

 Proposed General Plan Land Use Housing Element Sites Mixed Use - 30 to 75

 Proposed Zoning Housing Site Planned-Unit District M-125

 Vacant or Non-Vacant Non-vacant

 Proposed Density (units per acre) 30 to 75

-Realistic Units 1957 moderate-income units and 57174 lower-income units
+Realistic Units

-Existing residential units on site 0
+19 57 moderate-income units and 57 174 lower-income units

-Small or Large Site?
-No
+Existing residential units on site 19 57 moderate-income units and 57 174 lower-income units 0

 Existing use is an underutilized older strip mall.
 Units assume development only on parking lot area of parcel.
 This site includes the former Big T Shopping Center.
 The grocery store and most of the retail uses have vacated the site.
 A school for people with disabilities is currently located in the larger retail space.
 The school is interested in developing this site with residential units during the planning period.
 Due to the type of use, the parking lot is significantly underutilized, which creates opportunity for housing at the site.
-Community input as part of the Envision Contra Costa General Plan update process identifies this site as higher density housing.
-The County is in the process of updating its General Plan and has proposed redesignating this area to M-125 which allows for a density of 60-125 units per acre.
+Community input as part of the Envision Contra Costa General Plan and has proposed redesignating this area to M-125 which allows for a density of 60-125 units per acre.
 Sites 31 and 35 are part of a broader effort to encourage consolidation and redevelopment of underutilized parcels at higher densities through application of uniform land use regulations.
 Community input as part of the Envision Contra Costa General Plan update process identifies this site as higher density housing.
 There are no existing leases or contracts in place for this site that would perpetuate the existing use or prevent additional residential development.